| Download The Book in PDF

 of tape and transcript by witness.
 Without such a chart this number

-initial both final transcript and original or enhanced tape after
+Once the final draft is done by the participant, he shouldinitial both final transcript and original or enhanced tape after

-for use at trial.
+In many cases it is desireable to produce enhanced copiesfor use at trial.
 Enhancement is really a misnomer since in actuality

 nothing is enhanced.
 Rather the extraneous noise and nonhuman